Manaslu Circuit Trek

 Day 14: Drive to KATHMANDU

-We make the return drive to Kathmandu, first descending the Marsyangdi on the jeep road in local vehicles to the start of the paved road at Besi Sahar.
+Manaslu Circuit trek returns to Kathmandu, first descending the Marsyangdi on the jeep road in local vehicles to the start of the paved road at Besi Sahar.
 Here we change to more comfortable transportation, boarding our bus or minibus to continue the journey.

 We travel on winding roads down the Marsyangdi Valley to its confluence with the Trisuli River where we meet the main Pokhara to Kathmandu Road.
 Arriving in Kathmandu in the late afternoon we check into the hotel.